NICMx/rdap-server/behavior-configuration.md

     2. Uncomment them, and write a valid directory path in the “_param-value_”.
     3. Save the changes and test the configuration.

+# Where to go next

+A lot of options, don't you think?
+However, what about user access?
+With all the options above, you may kiij for some options of grant access to the server resources to a special group of users, let's look this [document](response-privacy.html "Response Privacy Configuration").